riotkit-org/riotkit-harbor/README.rst

 - Deployment strategies: compose's standard, recreation, and **rolling-updates (zero-downtime updates)**
 - Automatic Letsencrypt SSL
 - Standardized directory structures and design patterns
-- Ready to use snippets of code and solutions
+- Ready to use snippets of code and solutions (one command to install database, Wordpress or other application from our repository)
 - Ansible integration to prepare your production/testing server and deploy updates in extremely intuitive way